 How to Save and Print iPhone Text Messages for Doctors or Physicians - Quick steps

 Select the doctor or patient contact that has text messages you want to save or print.

 Open the saved PDF and select "Print" to print the medical related text messages.

 Detailed Steps for any doctor to follow to save and print iPhone text messages

 Step 1 - Back up the iPhone or iPad on a computer

 Windows users - When an iPhone or iPad is plugged into any Mac or Windows computer and iTunes is running, you will see the device icon in the upper-left portion of the iTunes window.
 Select the device and a summary page will appear.

-Mac users - If you are on a Mac running either Big Sur or Catalina, you now can backup your iPhone or iPad via the Finder.
+Mac users - If you are on a Mac running macOS Monterey, Big Sur, or Catalina, you now can backup your iPhone or iPad via the Finder.
 We have instructions on how to back up via the Finder here.
 For all other Mac users running older macOS versions you can continue to make a backup via iTunes.